 What side effects can this medicine cause?

 Methadone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away:
+Tell your doctor if any of these symptoms or those in the SPECIAL PRECAUTIONS section are severe or do not go away:

 - headache